-- The payload of a block on Ethereum's proof of work chain is a list of user transactions. - The payload of a block on the pre-Merge proof of stake beacon chain was (mostly) a set of attestations made by other validators. - Post-Merge beacon chain blocks also contain the execution payload (the user transactions). - As and when EIP-4844 is implemented on Ethereum then blocks will contain opaque blobs of data alongside the ordered list of user transactions.
+- The payload of a block on Ethereum's execution chain is a list of user transactions. - The payload of a block on the pre-Merge proof of stake beacon chain was (mostly) a set of attestations made by other validators. - Post-Merge beacon chain blocks also contain the execution payload (the user transactions). - As and when EIP-4844 is implemented on Ethereum, blocks will contain commitments to opaque blobs of data alongside the ordered list of user transactions.